 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-In a candid and wide-ranging conversation with Consult QD, Brian J. Bolwell, MD, FACP, Cleveland Clinic’s Director of Physician Leadership and Development and Chairman of Taussig Cancer Institute talks about what he looks for in physician leaders and the challenges and rewards of being one.
+In a candid and wide-ranging conversation with Consult QD, Brian J. Bolwell, MD, FACP, Chair of Physician Leadership and Development and former Chair of Taussig Cancer Institute, talks about what he looks for in physician leaders and the challenges and rewards of being one.

 Q: As someone who regularly reads leadership books, you’ve noted that few, if any, address leadership in a healthcare setting.
 Why is that?